tearoom1/kirby-content-watch/README.md

 ];
 ```

-The diff only works ok for block structures if pretty-printed JSON is used.
-Use `pretty: true` in the `layout` or `block` field type to enable this.
-Event then the diff is pretty basic, but might be enough in many cases
-to see what has changed.

 ## How It Works

 The plugin creates a `.content-watch.json` file in each content directory that has been modified.
 This file stores the history of changes including editor information, timestamps, and content snapshots for restoration (if restore is enabled).